OpenTechSchool/python-beginners/en/_sources/variables.txt

 .. image:: /images/house.png

 You can calculate the length of the diagonal line with the Pythagorean theorem.
-That value is a good candidate for a variable.
-To calculate the square root of a number in Python, import the *math* module and use the ``math.sqrt()`` function.
+That value is a good candidate to store in a variable.
+To calculate the square root of a number in Python, you'll need to import the *math* module and use the ``math.sqrt()`` function.
 The square of a number is calculated with the ``**`` operator::

     import math